ramseymcgrath/DiscordChatBot/discord-app/README.md

 * `esm-bundled` is a bundled, minified build with a service worker.
 It uses standard ES module import/export statements for browsers that support them.

 Run `polymer help build` for the full list of available options and optimizations.
 Also, see the documentation on the [polymer.json specification](https://www.polymer-project.org/3.0/docs/tools/polymer-json) and [building your Polymer application for production](https://www.polymer-project.org/3.0/toolbox/build-for-production).

+#### Start a local server

+This command serves the app at `http://127.0.0.1:8081` and provides basic URL routing for the app:

+    npm start

 ### Test Process